Eddy114514/SYDP-Project/README.md

 MainGUi : (Graphic User Interface file) is the file\
 that you should run, which will start the software
 * To properly use this software, you must input proper data\
-to acces the functions of the software.
+to access the functions of the software.
 Otherwise, the software will not generate proper result.\
 * It is **highly** recommend to read the introduction document to understand the meaning of variables and the type of hulls \